 Marijuana derived CBD, on the other hand, can have much higher levels of THC.
 Some Marijuana-derived CBD products have THC content in excess of 20%.
 That is more than enough to show as positive on a drug test.

-If this worries you, stick to either broad-spectrum CBD or CBD isolate products.
+If consuming even slight amounts of THC worries you, stick to either broad-spectrum CBD or CBD isolate products.
 While full spectrum CBD products also contain hardly and THC, they still can contain up to 0.3% of THC, legally.

 On the other hand, broad-spectrum CBD products and CBD isolate usually contain virtually no THC.